jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 This is the downside that non-remote workers most often identify.
 People assume that television and other distractions in your home are irresistible and will cause you not to get work done.
 When you are working 100% remotely, you don't have the same distractions you have when you are only occasionally working remotely.
 You can't do laundry every day.
 You only have so much TV you can watch.

 Personally, I don't have a problem with distractions when working at home.
-I know others that have.
+I know others that do.
 They mostly have when they first started working from home.
 When they first started working at home, they found themselves doing too much around the house.
 As a result, they worked late hours or felt like they weren't getting enough work done.
 Once you recognize the problem, it is possible to train yourself not to get distracted.

 Roommates, kids, and family are another (sometimes welcome) distraction.
-You can combat interruptions from others this by setting boundaries.
+You can combat interruptions from others by setting boundaries.
 Many of my co-workers have a rule that when their office door is closed, they are unavailable.
-I'll claim that co-workers interrupting you in an office are as distracting as the much rarer interruption from someone within your home.
+I'll claim that co-workers interrupting you in an office are more distracting as the much rarer interruption from someone within your home.

 Employees that work remotely are typically choosing to work remotely.
 Once they get used to working remotely, distractions stop being a problem.
 They know they need to produce quality work and will take steps to make sure they do.